-READING TUNDRA TIMES-Two youngsters of the Allakaket-Hughes Boy Scouts rest a mo-ment while reading Tundra Times in the newspaper's office.
-The attentive and curious.
-The spirited youngsters were to raise \$20 which is no mean assignment in a small village with little cash flow.
+READING TUNDRA TIMES-Two youngsters of the Allakaket-Hughes Boy Scouts rest a mo-ment while reading Tundra Times in the news-

+The spirited youngsters were paper's office. attentive and curious.

 'BOSSY' GETS ATTENTION-At the University of Alaska experimental farm, Bossy the cow got quite a bit of attention from the native boys of Allakaket and Hughes.
 They are more familiar with moose and caribou.

-(Photos by Lael Morgan)
+(Photos by Lael Morgan) Allakaket-Hughes...

-Allakaket-Hughes...